franciscodeveloper2021/number-guessing-database/README.md

    psql -U <username> -d <database_name> -a -f number_guess.sql
 2. ## Run Game

-Execute the `number_guessing.sh` script to play the number guessing game and interact with the database.
+Execute the `number_guess.sh` script to play the number guessing game and interact with the database.

 ```bash
 bash number_guess.sh